gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

        The `String` constructor allocates a `Boolean` object representing the value `true` if string argument is not null and is equal, ignoring case, to the string "true".
 Otherwise, allocate a Boolean object representing the value `false`.
 Examples: `new Boolean("True")` produces a `Boolean` object that represents `true`. `new Boolean("yes")` produces a `Boolean` object that represents `false`.

-       The `boolean` constructor is self explanatory.
+       The `boolean` constructor is self-explanatory.

     2. `Boolean` class has two static helper methods for creating booleans - `parseBoolean` and `valueOf`.

-       `Boolean.parseBoolean(String )` method returns a primitive boolean and not a `Boolean` object (Note - Same is with the case with other `parseXXX` methods such as `Integer.parseInt` - they return primitives and not objects).
+       `Boolean.parseBoolean(String )` method returns a primitive boolean and not a `Boolean` object (Note - Same as with the case with other `parseXXX` methods such as `Integer.parseInt` - they return primitives and not objects).
 The boolean returned represents the value `true` if the string argument is not null and is equal, ignoring case, to the string "true".

-       `Boolean.valueOf(String )` and its overloaded `Boolean.valueOf(boolean )` version, on the other hand, work similarly but return a reference to either `Boolean.TRUE` or `Boolean.FALSE` wrapper objects.
+       `Boolean.valueOf(String )` and its overloaded `Boolean.valueOf(boolean )` version, on the other hand, work similarly but returns a reference to either `Boolean.TRUE` or `Boolean.FALSE` wrapper objects.
 Observe that they don't create a new Boolean object but just return the static constants `TRUE` or `FALSE` defined in `Boolean` class.

     3. When you use the equality operator ( `==` ) with booleans, if exactly one of the operands is a `Boolean` wrapper, it is first unboxed into a `boolean` primitive and then the two are compared (JLS 15.21.2).
 If both are `Boolean` wrappers, then their references are compared just like in the case of other objects.
 Thus, `new Boolean("true") == new Boolean("true")` is `false`, but `new Boolean("true") == Boolean.parseBoolean("true")` is `true`.

     ---

-15. **(Working with Inheritance)** A method with no access modifier defined in a class can be overridden by a method marked protected (assuming that it is not final) in the sub class.
+15. **(Working with Inheritance)** A method with no access modifier defined in a class can be overridden by a method marked protected (assuming that it is not final) in the subclass.
 (You had to select 1 option)

     - [x] True
     - [ ] False